-If you happen to be spending Christmas alone this year, it's likely you will be seeking Christmas some form of dinner ideas for one person.
-Remember, spending Christmas alone does not mean that you have to forego your dinner, merely that it may have to take a slightly different form.
+If you happen to be spending Christmas alone this year, you will likely be seeking some dinner ideas for one.
+Remember, spending Christmas alone does not mean that you have to forego a festive meal, merely that it may have to take a slightly different form.

 Venison is a meat which may turn some people off at Christmas, given its association with Rudolph, et al. I promise, however, that this delicious recipe includes not one ounce of reindeer meat and is therefore entirely Christmas safe.

 There are two principal ways in which I prepare this recipe, both very similar.
-In the bulk of the recipe below, I will describe it as it is pictured to the right.
+In the bulk of the recipe below, I will describe it as it is pictured above.
 I will then give details of the slight variation on the theme at the end.
-Please note also that I always use good quality, plain chocolate with a high cocoa content but milk chocolate may be substituted if desired.
+No matter what you choose, this slow-cooked venison in a delicious, seasonal sauce is a winner.

 - 3/4 pint fresh beef stock